Layers of the Atmosphere.

 • Weathering: Carbon dioxide from the atmosphere dissolves in rainwater, forming weak carbonic acid that can weather rocks, releasing calcium ions that are carried to the oceans.

-• Carbonate Sedimentation: In the ocean, calcium ions combine with bicarbonate ions to form calcium carbonate, which precipitates out of the water as sediments, forming limestone and other carbonate rocks.
+• Carbonate Sedimentation: In the ocean, calcium ions combine with bicarbonate ions to form calcium carbonate, which precipitates out of the water as sediment, forming limestone and other carbonate rocks.

 • Subduction and Volcanism: Carbonate rocks can be subducted into the Earth’s mantle at tectonic boundaries.
-Some carbon is released back into the atmosphere as CO2 through volcanic eruptions.
+Volcanic eruptions release some carbon back into the atmosphere as CO2.

 Biological Carbon Cycle

-The biological carbon cycle operates on a much shorter timescale, from days to thousands of years, and involves the exchange of carbon through living organisms.
+The biological carbon cycle operates on a much shorter timescale, from days to thousands of years, and involves carbon exchange through living organisms.
 Key processes include:

 • Photosynthesis: Plants, algae, and certain bacteria absorb CO2 from the atmosphere and, using sunlight, convert it into organic carbon in the form of glucose, releasing oxygen as a by-product.